Peilun-Li/distributed-Keras/docs/README_old_version.md

 # Keras-develop
-This doc is for Orca installation
+This doc is a brief guide to install this Keras interface in Orca.

 Usage: